moodlehq/mdlrelease/README.md

 The following steps must be followed to perform a beta release.
 The beta release puts the master branch into a beta state.
 This usually happens in conjunction with QA testing, however it can happen any time we feel the master branch is maturing + stabilising in the lead up to a major release.
 Stable branches are skipped of course.

+**0. Ensure that we have achieved true roll-ability**

+Only possible when:

+- CI status is green (only controlled problems allowed).
+- There aren't remaining issues under testing.
+That may imply that you have to pass some issues under automated testing on CiBoT's behalf.

 **1. Run the pre-release script.**

     ./prerelease.sh --type beta